 - CIM Financial Aid Information Guide - document that explains in detail the aid offered by CIM, policies, regulations and other general information.

 - Satisfactory Academic Progress (SAP) policy - details academic standards that are required to be eligibile for nearly all financial aid types.

 - Financial Aid Timeline for Applicants and Timeline for Returning Students - documents listing important dates for Financial Aid processing.

-- CSS Profile - This is required of ALL applicants (both undergraduate and graduate and U.S and International) who seek any need-based financial aid.
-CIM's PROFILE code is 1124.
-For 2014-15 applicants, the priority due date is February 15, 2014.
-The PROFILE is not required for students returning in the same program.
+- NetPartner Application - This is required of ALL applicants (undergraduate, graduate, U.S and International) who seek any need-based financial aid.
+For 2016-2017 applicants, the priority due date is March 1.
+This application is not required for students returning in the same program.

 - Transfer Clearance Form - Required of any applicant who will NOT have completed their current program at another school before enrolling at CIM.
 Also required if you have previously deposited and signed an Intent to Enroll Form with another school, such as if you are wait-listed at CIM, and accepted another school's offer.
 This is required for ANY scholarship or aid award, whether the student seeks scholarship only or need-based consideration as well.

 - Verification Forms (only complete if asked to do so by CIM Financial Aid Office as noted on the student NetPartner "documents" screen):

 - Verification Policies sheet - Explains the Verification process at CIM.